stephkariuki19/RPA-VizAfrica/README.md

 # RPA-VizAfrica
-A compilation of resoiurces for Vizafrica Conference
+A compilation of resources for Vizafrica Conference